-- Associate Degree Comprehensive Requirement Limits, see page 8. - The final 16 credits that apply to the degree must include at least eight credits at CGCC that apply to the specific program requirements, excluding courses used solely for the General Education requirements.
+- Associate Degree Comprehensive Requirement Limits, see page 10. - The final 16 credits that apply to the degree must include at least eight credits at CGCC that apply to the specific program requirements, excluding courses used solely for the General Education requirements.
 (Students may apply to the department chair for waiver of this requirement if they can demonstrate currency in the field.) - Twenty-four of the credits from CGCC must apply to the specific program requirements excluding courses used solely for the General Education requirements. - No more than three credits of Physical Education (PE) may be applied. - All AAS candidates must complete a program of approved course work in the major field. (see the specific program of study pages)

-Students must earn a minimum of 16 credits of General Education taken from the list of approved courses on pages 10-11.
-These credits must come from courses taken in the following categories:
+Students must take a minimum of four courses of General Education from the list of approved courses on page 12-13.
+All courses must be a minimum of three credits and be in the following disciplines: